 Ground Condition Surveys

 Ground condition surveys include boreholes, trial pits, soil samples and pressure calculations.
 Usually, these are done at each wind turbine location, the substation and along the access roads prior to award of the BOP contract.
-Sometimes additional ground investigation work may be required during the construction phase if the ground conditions are particularly complex.
+Sometimes, additional ground investigation work may be required during the construction phase if the ground conditions are particularly complex.
 Should the ground conditions be considered as non-standard for a foundation, a newly designed rebar cage may be required as well as a piled foundation design.

 Crane Pads / Hard Standings

 Crane Pads are prepared on each turbine location, to facilitate and accommodate the heavy lifting operations of tower, turbine and blade installation.
-Following a ground soil assessment, these results will determine how intensive or costly the pad construction is going to be.
-Pads are rated by their carrying capacity which is the amount of load they can withstand.
-Typical ratings will range between 200KN/m2 to 500KN/m2 mainly to provide a strong solid base for heavy cranes to do the lifting of the tower and wind turbine generator.
+Following a ground soil assessment, the results will determine how intensive or costly the pad construction is going to be.
+Pads are rated by their carrying capacity, which is the amount of load they can withstand.
+Typical ratings will range between 200KN/m2 to 500KN/m2, mainly to provide a strong solid base for heavy cranes to do the lifting of the tower and wind turbine generator.
 Crane Pads are usually located adjacent to the turbine foundations, to facilitate turbine components lifting during turbine erection and future maintenance or repairs.
 These roadways will be constructed in consultation with the crane and turbine suppliers.

-Spectrum can also provide the design modifications required when foundation designs need to be amended to suit both ground conditions and loading requirements.
+Spectrum can also provide the design modifications required when foundation designs need to be amended, to suit both ground conditions and loading requirements.

 Road Upgrades and Construction

 During construction, access is required to move in material and equipment to where they are required within the site.
 Roads are also useful during the lifetime of the wind turbine as they are used for operational maintenance purposes.
 It is necessary to construct site access roads which are strong and durable enough to withstand the traffic from cranes, diggers and delivery vehicles.